pokedpeter/node-typescript-tutorial/README.md

 }
 ```

-Initialise typescript by running the following command.
+Initialise typescript by running the following command anywhere within your project.
 This will create a `tsconfig.json` file with default settings:

 ```bash
 npx tsc --init